 This course covers all the topics in Physics 11 in greater depth plus additional topics needed to continue to AP Physics 12.
 The problem sets and projects are more challenging than those in the regular program.

 This course is an advanced level, non-calculus based course that is equivalent to a first year university course.
 It includes all topics from Physics 12 plus additional topics such as angular momentum, kinetic theory, simple harmonic motion, quantum physics and thermodynamics.
 Students will receive 4 credits for the Physics 12 component and 4 credits for the AP Physics component.
-There is an AP Examination in May and an optional Provincial Examination in June.
+There is an AP Examination in May.

 Earth Science 11

 This course studies the local ecosystem and the changes experienced by ecosystems.
 The course examines both natural and human causes of change.
 The course ends with a study of stewardship.